 Steven Connor, A Philosophy of Sport

-Image taken by Peter Marsh/Ashmore Visuals from 'Sport, Philosophy, and Practice: A Gymnasium' during the session on 'Boy's Dancing' led by Dave McKenna from Being Frank.
-The event was a huge success and contributed to the design of this module.
+Image taken by Peter Marsh/Ashmore Visuals from 'Sport, Philosophy, and Practice: A Gymnasium' during the session 'Boys Dancing' led by Dave McKenna from Being Frank.

 The module may change each year.
 The below is the 2018 format and should be taken as indicative only.